Prag8855/aab/content/guides/losing-your-job.md

 ## After you leave your job

+### Get coaching or training

+If you get unemployment benefits, you can get free professional training, coaching and language lessons.
+The *Agentur für Arbeit* pays for it with a *[[Bildungsgutschein]]* or an [*AVGS* voucher](/glossary/Aktivierungs-%20und%20Vermittlungsgutschein).

+Ask about it during your unemployment benefits appointment at the *[[Jobcenter]]*.

 ### Find a new job

 **[How to find a job ➞](/guides/find-a-job-in-berlin)**

 You can also start your own business and become self-employed.
-If you get [unemployment benefits](/glossary/ALG%20I), the *Agentur für Arbeit* helps you with [free training and financial help](/guides/start-a-business-in-germany#step-9-get-financial-help).
+The *Agentur für Arbeit* can help you with free training and extra money (*Gründungszuschuss*).

 **[How to start a business ➞](/guides/start-a-business-in-germany)**